lvh/icecap/doc/intro.md

 A plan is one of these things:

-1. A map, describing a single action.
+1. A map, describing a single step.
 2. An vector of plans.
 3. An set of plans.